CO: Colorado gives districts the option of a salary schedule, a performance pay policy or a combination of both.

 DC: DCPS supports performance pay.

 GA: Teachers do not get credit on the salary schedule for unsatisfactory or ineffective overall ratings, or for the second year in which two consecutive needs development ratings are earned.
 Although not technically performance pay, this policy effectively ties evaluation scores to compensation.
+However, since the pandemic, teachers have not received summative ratings.

 IN: The state no longer requires objective measures of student growth in its teacher evaluation system.